World Chess Championship 1908: Aftermath

-Though after the fact many attributed Tarrasch's loss to being past his prime, he himself felt that the match's score gave a faulty impression of the his level of inferiority in skill to Lasker.
+Though after the fact many attributed Tarrasch's loss to being past his prime, he himself felt that the match's score gave a faulty impression of his level of inferiority in skill to Lasker.
 He wrote in his book about the match:

 If one does not just look at the result but plays through the games one will have to admit that on many occasions I have played much better, that my strength in the second half of the match was much greater than in the beginning, and that it was not the greater strength of the opponent which defeated me, but that I, particularly in the beginning, much too often missed the win and practically threw the games to my opponent.
 I am the first to wholeheartedly acknowledge the superior strength of an opponent.
 But this has to be strength which overcomes the opponent!
 But I noticed such a strength in only very few games, namely in the fifth and the eleventh game.
 In fact, in a lot of the other games a second-rate player could have led the game to a successful end in my stead after I had managed to create a winning position.